 The park was established in 1931 and has been preserved ever since as a reminder of the Battle of Kings Mountain that occurred during the American Revolution.
 The battle was fought between the American Colonists and British Loyalists, making this area incredibly important in both US and South Carolina history.

-Visitors should definitely take time to visit the monuments at Kings Mountain National Military Park, as they offer insight into the events that took place here so many years ago.
+Visitors should take time to visit the monuments at Kings Mountain National Military Park, as they offer insight into the events that took place here so many years ago.
 There are also plenty of trails and outdoor activities to enjoy while taking in the majestic views of nature surrounding them.

 Kings Mountain State Park is located right beside the Kings Mountain National Military Park and offers an array of activities for visitors on a budget to enjoy.
 Entrance into the state park is a mere $3 which is a great deal when it comes to outdoor recreation.